MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 Enterprise organizations typically have several Active Directory forests - often used for different purposes, including legacy infrastructure from corporate mergers and acquisitions, geographical distribution, and security boundaries (red-forests).

-Supporting multiple Active Directory forests with Defender for Identity provides the following advantages:
+Securing your multiple Active Directory forests with Defender for Identity provides the following advantages:

 - View and investigate activities performed by users across multiple forests from a single location
 - Gain improved detection and reduce false positives with advanced Active Directory integration and account resolution
 - Gain greater control and easier deployment, with an improved set of health issues and reporting for cross-org coverage when your domain controllers are all monitored from a single Defender for Identity server

-## Detection activity across multiple forests

-To detect cross-forest activities, Defender for Identity sensors query domain controllers in remote forests to create profiles for all entities involved, including users and computers from remote forests.

-- Defender for Identity sensors can be installed on domain controllers in all forests, even forests with no trust.

-- [Add additional credentials](directory-service-accounts.md#configure-a-directory-service-account-in-microsoft-365-defender) on the **Directory Service accounts** page to support any untrusted forests in your environment.

-  - Only one credential is required to support all forests with a two-way trust.

-  - Additional credentials are only required for each forest with non-Kerberos trust or no trust.

-  - There's a default limit of 30 untrusted forests per Defender for Identity instance.
-Contact support if your organization has more than 30 forests.

-For more information, see [Microsoft Defender for Identity Directory Service account recommendations](directory-service-accounts.md).

-### Requirements for multi-forest support
+## Prerequisites

 Defender for Identity requires the following to support multiple Active Directory forests:

-- **Directory Service account**: The Directory Service account you configure for each forest must:
+- **A Directory Service account**: The Directory Service account you configure for each forest must:

   - Be trusted in all the other forests
   - Have at least read-only permission to perform LDAP queries on the domain controllers.